-Have you ever looked at your phone and seen a??SOSa?? or a??emergency calls onlya?? where your bars of service usually are in the top right-hand corner of your phone?
+Have you ever looked at your phone and seen 'SOS' or 'emergency calls only' where your bars of service usually are in the top right-hand corner of your phone?

-This means while your phone doesnâ??t currently have service through your RSP/Mobile Carrierâ??s network, it will give you access through other networks to make emergency calls.
-For example, if youâ??re a Telstra customer but out of range and can pick up Optus coverage, your phone will show the SOS signal and use the other carrierâ??s network to make an emergency call.
+This means while your phone doesn't currently have service through your RSP/Mobile Carrier's network, it will give you access through other networks to make emergency calls.
+For example, if you're a Telstra customer but out of range and can pick up Optus coverage, your phone will show the SOS signal and use the other carrier's network to make an emergency call.

-Unfortunately, a booster/mobile repeater doesnâ??t work in this scenario, as it is only programmed to pick up your RSP/Mobile Carrierâ??s signal.
+Unfortunately, a booster/mobile repeater doesn't work in this scenario, as it is only programmed to pick up your RSP/Mobile Carrier's signal.

-Itâ??s important to remember this is only for emergency voice calls to Triple Zero (000), not regular calls, texts, or using data.
+It's important to remember this is only for emergency voice calls to Triple Zero (000), not regular calls, texts, or using data.

 Previously, you could also dial 112, which is the international GSM emergency number.
-While many phones still support this number, officially itâ??s being phased out and it is safest to call 000.
+While many phones still support this number, officially it's being phased out and it is safest to call 000.